Website icon Xpert.Digital

 Professional applications

-It is not surprising that Industry 4.0 solutions are increasingly becoming a significant economic factor in Germany.
-According to forecasts, sales for Industry 4.0-specific hardware, software and IT services will amount to 5.9 billion euros in the current year, which corresponds to an increase of over 20 percent compared to 2016.
-And this growth is expected to continue in the medium term, as growth of over 20 percent to 7.2 billion euros is also expected for 2018.
+It is hardly surprising that Industry 4.0 solutions are becoming an increasingly significant economic factor in Germany. forecasts, revenue for Industry 4.0-specific hardware, software, and IT services reach €5.9 billion this year, representing an increase of over 20 percent compared to 2016.
+This growth is expected to continue in the medium term, with further increases of over 20 percent to €7.2 billion projected for 2018.

 The hurdles